Googool/drivers/README.md

-# pic-drivers
-Drivers for the PIC Microcontrollers using the MPLAB XC8 Compiler.
+# Drivers for the PIC® and AVR® Microcontrollers